lorae/immigrant-households/README.md

     renv::restore()
     ```

-4. **Clone the sibling repo, `dataduck`**: This project makes use of a bundle of functions that are unit-tested
+4. **Clone the sibling repo, `demographr`**: This project makes use of a bundle of functions that are unit-tested
-and generalized in a package called `dataduck`.
+and generalized in a package called `demographr`.
 Clone this repo in the same parent directory where you cloned
 `immigrant-households`.

     🛑 Important: Do not clone this **inside** of the `immigrant-households` repo: instead, it should be a